What happens during surgery?

 Many factors will influence how your child feels after surgery.
 They may:

 These effects usually disappear shortly after surgery.
-If you are worried about any symptoms, speak to your child's health team.
+If you worry about any symptoms, speak to your child’s health team.

-Your child will need to rest for a number of days afterwards, but will not be kept in bed any longer than is necessary.
+Your child will need to rest for a number of days afterwards, but medical staff will not keep them in bed any longer than is necessary.
 Hospitals like to get their patients up and get moving as soon as is safe.

-Immediately after surgery, your child may be given the following medications:
+Immediately after surgery, the doctors may give your child the following medications:

 Your child is likely to have a brain scan soon after surgery to see if any, or how much, of the tumour remains, and to see how much swelling there is.

-Your child may then be given chemotherapy and/or radiotherapy, to get rid of any remaining tumour cells.
+Health professionals may then give your child chemotherapy and/or radiotherapy, to get rid of any remaining tumour cells.

-Although your child’s treatment plan will be carefully developed by healthcare professionals to be as effective as possible while having the fewest risks or side-effects, sometimes neurosurgery may not work.
+Although healthcare professionals will carefully plan your child’s treatment to be as effective as possible while having the fewest risks or side-effects, sometimes neurosurgery may not work.
 This can be worrying, but just because one treatment hasn’t worked, it doesn’t mean others won’t.

 Find out more about what happens when treatment doesn’t work.